Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 In addition to methods that require hidden states or attention matrices, we also include methods that fine-tune foundation models to better communicate their uncertainty to questions under white-box algorithms, as they require access to model weights for training.

 \begin{enumerate}

-\item For example,~\citet{lin2022teaching} collect a calibration dataset of questions and answers from GPT-3 under multiple types of tasks (\eg~add/subtract and multiply/divide), and record how often each task is incorrectly answered.
+\item For example,~\citet{lin2022teaching} collect a calibration dataset of questions and answers from GPT-3 under $21$ types of arithmetic tasks (\eg~add/subtract and multiply/divide), and record how often each task is incorrectly answered.
 They aim to fine-tune the LLM to also output its certainty that the prediction is correct.
-Consequently,~\citet{lin2022teaching} fine-tune the model with data pairs of a question and the empirical accuracy on the task that the question originates from in the calibration dataset, such that the model is expected to similarly output a probability of accuracy at test-time.
+Consequently,~\citeauthor{lin2022teaching} fine-tune the model with data pairs of a question and the empirical accuracy on the task that the question originates from in the calibration dataset, such that the model is expected to similarly output a probability of accuracy at test-time.
 The authors show that the proposed verbalized probability in deployment does correlate with actual accuracy on the tasks.

-\item \citet{yang2023alignment} take the method one step further by also training the model to refuse to answer questions with high uncertainty.
+Specifically,~\citeauthor{lin2022teaching} find that certain problems, like multiplication, are more challenging for GPT-3 to answer correctly.
+By calibrating the model on a set of simpler questions (add/subtract), the model is able to generalize its verbal uncertainty to more challenging tasks with multiple possible answer choices.